Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Abstract

 \section{Abstract}

 In this paper, the convergence of an algorithm for recovering the unknown kinematic viscosity of a two-dimensional incompressible, viscous fluid is studied.
 The algorithm of interest is a recursive feedback control-based algorithm that leverages observations that are received continuously-in-time, then dynamically provides updated values of the viscosity at judicious moments.
 It is shown that in an idealized setup, convergence to the true value of the viscosity can indeed be achieved under a natural and practically verifiable non-degeneracy condition.
 This appears to be first such result of its kind for parameter estimation of nonlinear partial differential equations.
-The proof exploits sensitivity-type bounds in higher-order Sobolev topologies, as well as delicate energy estimates involving the time-derivative of the sensitivity-type variable.
-A crucial component in the analysis is the identification of a dissipative structure for the time-derivative of the sensitivity-type variable, which ultimately ensures a favorable dependence on the tuning parameter of the algorithm.
+Analysis for two parameter update rules is carried out: one which involves instantaneous evaluation in time and the other, averaging in time.
+The proofs of convergence for either rule exploits sensitivity-type bounds in higher-order Sobolev topologies, while the instantaneous version particularly requires delicate energy estimates involving the time-derivative of the sensitivity-type variable.
+Indeed, a crucial component in the analysis of the first update rule is the identification of a dissipative structure for the time-derivative of the sensitivity-type variable, which ultimately ensures a favorable dependence on the tuning parameter of the algorithm.

 { {\it {\bf Keywords: parameter estimation, system identification, data assimilation, feedback control, nudging, synchronization, Navier-Stokes equations, viscosity, convergence, sensitivity} } \\ {\it {\bf MSC 2010 Classifications:} 35Q30, 35B30, 93B30, 35R30, 76B75} }